Paths of Excellence: Patient Safety & Quality Improvement

 The PSQI Path of Excellence is flexible so that students and their mentors can prioritize the opportunities available in the curriculum according to their individual interests.

-Med students are encouraged to join this Path in the winter of M1 year or may choose to join at the beginning of M3 year.
-Students will begin developing their Capstone for Impact projects after the M1 year and will complete the projects by the end of the M4 year.
+Medical students are encouraged to join this Path in the winter of M1 year.
+Students will begin developing their path projects after the M1 year and will complete the projects by the beginning of their M4 year.
 These projects will generally involve an effort to improve patient safety or the quality/efficiency of patient care.
-Students can work individually with a mentor or as part of a team, and also have access to a Capstone for Impact advisor.
+Students can work individually with a mentor or as part of a team.